barebox/barebox/Documentation/boards/imx.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The imx-image tool can be used to generate imximages from raw binaries.
-It requires an configuration file describing how to setup the SDRAM on a particular board.
+It requires a configuration file describing how to setup the SDRAM on a particular board.
 This mainly consists of a poke table.
 The recognized options in this file are: